clojia/DTAE/README.md

 # DTAE

-This repository is the official implementation of "MMF: A loss extension for feature learning in openset recognition".
+This repository is the official implementation of "Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition".

 ## Requirements